vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 camp).
 160.1, Bhi.
 9.25 Hiranyabāhu-(The Erannoboas of

-Greek writers, river Soņa).
+Greek writers, river Soṇa).
 Vide A.I. p.
 68. It falls into the Ganges near Bankipore.
 Arrian (A. I. p.
 186) regards Erannaboas and Sonos as distinct.
 It was called 'golden armed' probably owing to the colour of the sand in its bed or because

 particles of gold were found in it.
 Hiranyabindu-(on m.
 Kalajara) V.